 • Set by restaurant

-• May not go directly to server
+• May not go directly to service staff

 • Fixed percentage